play-with-docker/play-with-kubernetes.github.io/_posts/2018-04-04-kubernetes-workshop.markdown

 * `kubectl` has pretty good introspection facilities

-* We can list all available resource types by running `kubectl get`
+* We can list all available resource types by running `kubectl api-resources`

 * We can view details about a resource with:
   ```